axeloz/filesharing/readme.md

 # Files Sharing

-> !!!
+>
 > FILES SHARING VERSION 2 JUST RELEASED
-> !!!
+>

 <p align="center"><img src="https://github.com/axeloz/filesharing/raw/main/public/images/capture.gif" width="700" /></p>

-Powered by Laravel
+Powered by
 <p><img src="https://laravel.com/assets/img/components/logo-laravel.svg"></p>

 ## Description

 This PHP application based on Laravel 10.9 allows to share files like Wetransfer.
 You may install it **on your own server**.
 It **does not require** any database system, it works with JSON files into the storage folder.
 It is **multilingual** and comes with english and french translations for now.
 You're welcome to help translating the app.

-It comes with a droplet.
-You may drag and drop some files or directories into the droplet, your files will be uploaded to the server as a bundle.

-A bundle is like a package containing a various number of files.
-You may choose the expiration date of the bundle.

 This application provides two links per bundle :
 - a bundle preview link : you can send this link to your recipients who will see the bundle content.
 For example: http://yourdomain/bundle/dda2d646b6746b96ea9b?auth=965242.
 The recipient can see all the files of the bundle, can download one given file only or the entire bundle.
 - a bundle download link : you can send this link yo your recipients who will download all the files of the bundle at once (without any preview).
 For example: http://yourdomain/bundle/dda2d646b6746b96ea9b/download?auth=965242.

 Each of these links comes with an authorization code.
 This code is the same for the preview and the download links.
-However it is  different for the deletion link for obvious reasons.

 The application also comes with a Laravel Artisan command as a background task who will physically remove expired bundle files of the storage disk.
 This command is configured to run every five minutes among the Laravel scheduled commands.

-Sorry about the design, I'm not very good at this, you're welcome to help and participate.

 ## Features

+- uploader access permission: IP based or login/password
 - creation of a new bundle
 - define settings : title, description, expiration date, number max of downloads, password...
-- upload one or more files via drag and drop or via browsing your computer
+- upload one or more files via drag and drop or via browsing your filesystem
 - ability to keep adding files to the bundle days later
 - sharing link with bundle content preview
 - ability to download the entire bundle as ZIP archive (password protected when applicable)